oric-software/OricExplorer/README.md

 - The project includes an installation script that uses the NullSoft installation application (not fully tested).
 - The code is far from complete and therefore will certainly contain bugs as well as incomplete features.
 - The main thing that is missing is code to write to .dsk files.
-- The 'FormsControlLibrary.dll' is a one that I have written (*source code available on request*), all the other dll's are third-party ones.
+- The 'FormsControlLibrary.dll' is one that I have written (*source code available on request*), all the other dll's are third-party ones.
 - There is currently no readme file or help text but installation can be done simply by copying the bin/Release directory to wherever you want it.